How to ge a better spouse or partner

 As an aside...

 Women - on the whole - are much better at empathising.
-However, Prof Simon Baron-Cohen talks about 'empathising brains' and 'systemising brains'.
+But, Prof Simon Baron-Cohen talks about 'empathising brains' and 'systemising brains'.
 Women are more likely to empathise and men more likely to systemise.
 But, there is every potential for this to be reversed in an individual.
 His book, The Essential Difference will help you understand your partner much better.
-It could actually prove to be a wise investment if you're looking for love advice, even if it's not totally free.
+It could actually prove to be a wise investment!

 Compassion is a virtue that follows from empathy.
 You may not always understand what your partner is going through.
 You may even feel 'put off' by their response to adversity.